Abhayagiriya Museum (Photo credit: Ayoma Wijethunga, Google Street View)

 The Abhayagiriya Museum (Sinhala: අභයගිරිය කෞතුකාගාරය), Sri Lanka is one of the Museums Administered by the Central Cultural Fund.
-It has been established on a premise located south of the colossal Abhayagiriya Stupa.
+It has been established on a plot of land located south of the colossal Abhayagiriya Stupa.

 History